 We don’t have to order an appraisal yet so there won’t be any large costs at this point, but we do need to take a loan application and run credit to see if there is anything that would require a life-expectancy set aside or would otherwise change the numbers you saw on the calculator.

 Everything is subject to the appraised value, but we want to try to eliminate as many surprises as possible before you spend any money you don’t have to.
 Once we know that all the credit and income information meet the requirements for your needs, that there are no other issues to stand in the way other than the heater, then we are almost ready to move forward with the appraisal.

-If you want to see if this would work for you, please visit our website at https://reverse.mortgage to see what you might be able to expect from a reverse mortgage on your home.
+If you want to see if this would work for you, please visit our calculator to see what you might be able to expect from a reverse mortgage on your home.